-- Nobody should ever go through other students personal items without the houseparents permission.
+- Nobody should ever go through other students' personal items without the Houseparents permission.
 If a member of staff needs to do so, this will only be done with the student and the houseparent present.
-Such cases are very rare. - Bedrooms are private areas.
-Students may not enter other people's dorms without permission from a member of house staff and may only remain while the person who issued the invitation remains there. - All house members, including staff, will knock before entering students' rooms. - No visitors from other houses are allowed into students' dorms at any time unless given the express permission of the houseparents. - Sixth form boys and girls may socialise together in the studies.
+Such cases are very - Bedrooms are private areas.
+Students may not enter other people's dorms without permission from a member of house staff and may only remain while the person who issued the invitation remains there. - All house members, including staff, will knock before entering students' rooms. - No visitors from other houses are allowed into students' dorms at any time unless given the express permission of the Houseparents. - Sixth form boys and girls may socialise together in the studies following appropriate social distancing rules, if in place.

-33. Rotas
+28. Rotas